47Key/stable_diffusion_api/README.md

 * The prompt is accessed by the following url query
     * /prompt/?prompt=YOUR_PROMPT_HERE
 * In theory the returned Image can be used in a html image tag, like this: <img src=`data:image/png;base64, ${json.image}` />
+* There is a pre-configured dockerfile in this repository, that is ready to be built and deployed if that is a better option for you, the repository is "https://github.com/47Key/stable-diffusion_api-docker"

 * Please report any issues you have, and submit a pull request if you have a better way.